tril-alex/ats-mini/changelog/+new-bands.changed.md

-New bands list: different names, sorted by modulation type for faster switching.
+New bands list: more bands, different names and limits, sorted by modulation type for faster switching.
 WARNING: this change resets the receiver settings!